ferrandi/PandA-bambu/documentation/evolvehls/paf-contract-requirements-matrix.md

 The explicit v1 compatibility fixtures are `task.schema.json`, `result.schema.json`, `execution-request.schema.json`, `fixture-handoff.schema.json`, and `execution-receipt.schema.json`.
 Task v1 combines intent with one role and weakly typed budgets; Result v1 uses path/digest pairs rather than general artifacts and provenance; the Execution Request, Handoff, and Receipt are tied to the fixture executor, fixed operation, and fixture-local boundary.

 The remaining current foundation is active, not obsolete: provider, catalog, selection, role, profile, readiness, discovery, onboarding, routing, adapter, and execution-plan schemas.
-The audit found **25** schema files (rather than the earlier planning-audit count of 24) and 12 tracked fixtures.
+The inspected repository contains **25** schema files and 12 tracked fixtures.
 Some current routing/catalog contracts use client-specific enums or identities and require later generalization.

 Reusable validator patterns are exact-field validation, unsupported-version rejection, duplicate/reference checks, explicit routing/funding transitions, content digests and immutable execution bindings, and negative/adversarial tests.
 Gaps are a unified registry; centrally specified canonicalization; complete cross-contract digest resolution; authorization-monotonicity, budget, provenance-graph, DSE-comparability, and dataset-governance validators; and a matrix-driven conformance corpus.